Follow these steps to apply for a work permit.

 If you apply from outside Canada

 You must apply to the visa office that serves the country or region where you live.
 You must have legal status in the country you live in.

 If you apply as you enter Canada

-If you are eligible, you can make a request directly at a Canadian port of entry for authorization to work in Canada.
-Although no application form is used, you still must present the same documents as you would if you were applying from outside Canada.
+If you are eligible, you can ask at a Canadian port of entry to be approved to work in Canada.
+There is no application form in this case, but there is still a processing fee and you still must show the same documents as you would if you were applying from outside Canada.

 If you apply from inside Canada

 You can either mail your application to the Case Processing Centre in Vegreville, Alberta, or apply online for your work permit.